TreeBASE/treebase/doc/v3/user-story-07-governance.md

 ## Governance Information

 ### About TreeBASE

+*TODO: find out and specify whether and where this information is covered*

 - What is TreeBASE
 - Mission statement
 - Vision for the future
 - Value proposition

 ### History

+*TODO: find out and specify whether and where this information is covered*

 - Timeline of development
 - Major milestones
 - Evolution of the platform
 - Historical context in phylogenetics

 ### Team and Contributors

+*TODO: find out and specify whether and where this information is covered*

 - Current team members
 - Advisory board
 - Past contributors
 - Institutional affiliations

 ### Governance Structure

+*TODO: find out and specify whether and where this information is covered*

 - Decision-making processes
 - Organizational structure
 - Partner institutions
 - Community involvement
+- Relationship with journals

 ### Policies

+*TODO: find out and specify whether and where this information is covered*

 - Data submission policies
 - Data usage and licensing
 - Terms of service